Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 As we will see in this section, the properties of welfare-maximizing rules crucially depend on the level of concavity of the function $w$.
 Specifically, we will be interested in whether $w$ is convex ($w'(x)$ is increasing) or concave ($w'(x)$ is decreasing).
 Additionally, we are interested in the following sub-class of the strictly concave functions:

-\begin{definition} A differentiable function $w$ is \emph{(strictly)-hyper-concave} if $x w'(x)$ is (strictly-)decreasing. \end{definition} Note that for strictly increasing functions hyper concavity implies strict-concavity, but the opposite is not true\footnote{For example: $w(x)=\sqrt{x}$ is strictly concave but not hyper-concave.}.
+\begin{definition} A differentiable function $w$ is \emph{hyper-concave} if $x w'(x)$ is decreasing. \end{definition} Note that for strictly increasing functions hyper-concavity implies strict-concavity, but the opposite is not true\footnote{For example: $w(x)=\sqrt{x}$ is strictly concave but not hyper-concave.}.

 In the following subsections we will examine the properties of rules from the two welfare-maximizer families.
-We prove that: \begin{itemize} \item When $w$ is hyper-concave, \wmrel{w} rules are proportional; \item When $w$ is concave, \wmabs{w} rules are resource-monotonic. \end{itemize} The link between concavity and proportionality is not surprising.
+We will prove that: \begin{itemize} \item Both \wmabs{w} and \wmrel{w} rules are essentially-single-valued whenever $w$ is strictly-concave. \item The \wmabs{w} rules are resource-monotonic whenever $w$ is concave. \item The \wmrel{w} rules are proportional whenever $w$ is hyper-concave. \end{itemize} The link between concavity and proportionality is not surprising.
 Intuitively, if $w$ is strictly concave, then giving an additional unit of utility to an agent produces less and less social welfare as the agent's utility increases.
 For instance if we divide a cake among two agents, and there is a small slice that is worth approximately the same for the two agents, then a strictly concave $w$-maximizer will give that slice to the 'poorer' agent, while a strictly convex $w$-maximizer will give it to the 'richer' agent.

 The link between concavity and resource-monotonicity seems more surprising at first.
 The proof of Theorem \ref{thm:abs-wconcave-rm} provides some intuition about this relationship.